 A1: Command-Line Interaction

 Build a command-line application that finds files.
-The output prints the absolute path of the found files.
+The output prints the absolute path of the located files.

-Options are specific arguments provided to the program on the that determine how the command executes.
-Options always start with a dash ("-"), and typically require zero or more additional arguments to function.
+Options are specific arguments provided to the program on the that determine how it executes.
+Options always start with a dash ("-"), and may require zero or more additional arguments to function.
+Options may appear in any order.

--help :: print out a help page and exit the program. -reg :: find files using [filietofind] argument as a regular expression. -r :: execute the command recursively in subfiles. -dir [directory] :: find the files the specified directory [directory].
-Default directory is the calling directory. -ext [ext1,ext2,...] :: find the files matching [filetofind] and with the given extensions [ext1, ext2,...]
+Usage: java FindFiles filetofind [-option arg] -help :: print out a help page and exit the program. -r :: execute the command recursively in subfiles. -reg :: treat `filetofind` as a regular expression when searching. -dir [directory] :: find files starting in the specified directory. -ext [ext1,ext2,...] :: find files matching [filetofind] with extensions [ext1, ext2,...].

 Most options require one or more additional parameters to operate, which immediately follow the option on the command-line.
 Parameters cannot start with a dash ("-"), since that symbol is used to designate options.
-Parameters consist of a string.
+Parameters consist of a string enclosed to double quotes (e.g. "string"). [note: this must be done to ensure that the shell passes the string into your program properly.]

-In the case of options that support multiple parameters (described below), they should be separated by a comma. e.g. `java FindFiles img -ext jpg,png'
+In the case of options that support multiple arguments (described below), they should be separated by a comma. e.g. `java FindFiles img -ext "jpg,png".

-The `-dir' option supports one argument that indicates in which directory the search should be done.
+- The `-dir' option supports one argument that indicates in which directory the search should start.

 Processing Options & Parameters